 What can you expect when you volunteer in the Philippines?

 Great news: you get to live right on the beach, the food is amazing and the locals are so of the friendliest people you’ll ever meet.
 Expect karaoke night every Thursday, close friendships and lots of weekend travels with your new best friends.
-If you’re in the teaching or kindergarten program, expect to fall in love with the most exceptional group of kids you’ll ever meet.
+If you’re in the teaching or Childcare program, expect to fall in love with the most exceptional group of kids you’ll ever meet.
 If you’re in construction just remember this: Mark (the coordinator), is the man.
 This will make sense once you meet him.

 A lot of people are sometimes confused by the schedule, or by their first-week orientation.
 Let me help.
 Your first week there you won’t be volunteering, you will be attending cultural, language and cooking classes, going to the city to see historical sites and observe the culture, going to a local market in Narra (a nearby town), going to the Estrella Waterfalls for a nice, cool swim and going to the sandbar (although this last one may change depending on the season).
 It lets you settle in and adjust to the Filipino way of life.
 Enjoy it.